secretstartups/handbook/blog/release-posts/index.html.md

 - **10th of the month - Drafted**: ready for review by Product Marketing, Tech Writer, and
 - PM  Group Manager or PM Director
 - **11th to 16th of the month - Reviewed**: reviewed by all required stakeholders, content revised as needed and ready to be merged
-- **17th of the month - Merged**: merged for assembly by the Release Post Manager
+- **17th of the month - Merged**: release post item MR merged by the Engineering Manager if feature has been merged
+- **18th of the month - final content assembly and release post blog content lock in preparton for final reviews/editing

 ##### Instructions